 Welcome to Village Water System Inc. We are a non-profit member owned Water Utility Corporation, Which was formed in 1967 with the sole purpose serving rural residential customers in the Princeton and Red Chute area in East Bossier Parish.
 Our mission is to provide safe, clean water to our area customers.
 Our office is located at 1200 Hwy 80 East, across from Brookshire's Food Market in Haughton, Louisiana.

-The water system is independent of the nearby cities and is governed by the by the Public Service Commission.
-Under the auspice of member elected board and through a perpetual agreement with its members the system is obligated to serve all residences, businesses, and industries within the limits of the system.
+The water system is independent of the nearby cities and is under the auspice of member elected board.
+Through a perpetual agreement with its members, the system is obligated to serve all residences, businesses, and industries within the limits of the system.
 The current population served by the Village Water System is estimated at around 12,000, serviced by over 3500 active meters.

 Credit for the conception of Village Water System Inc., and the hard word and long hours to bring the system to fruition belongs to the Lions Club.
 The system began with one 75,000 gallon elevated storage tank, 190,000 gallons of ground storage and two wells.

 Village Water is a non-profit, member owned, Louisiana Corporation.
 Its governing body is an elected seven member Board of Directors.
 Each customer is a shareholder in the corporation and is entitled to one vote to be exercised, in person at annual meetings.
 The corporation was incorporated June 12, 1967.